-3 Document Owner and Approval
+1.6 Document Owner and Approval

-The Global Data Protection Officer (GDPO) is the owner of this document and is responsible for ensuring that this procedure is reviewed in line with the review requirements of the GDPR, other national/international data protection regulations and Guideline_Policy_Development_V2.4.
+The Data Protection Officer (GDPO) is the owner of this document and is responsible for ensuring that this procedure is reviewed in line with the review requirements of the GDPR and Guideline_policy_development_V2.4.

 A current version of this document is available and published to FPT Software employees on QMS.